Pressure cooker pumpkin spice bundt cake is an incredibly easy way to prepare a fall favorite recipe without even heating the oven!

 One of our fall favorites is Grandma Wilhelm’s pumpkin bread.
 I am also a big fan of caramel pumpkin spice bread pudding in the pressure cooker.

-Really, I’m a fan of making almost anything in the pressure cooker, because it’s a great way to make things easier and faster.
+Really, I’m a fan of making almost any Instant Pot pumpkin recipe, because it’s a great way to make things easier and faster.

 Why You’ll Love this Instant Pot Pumpkin Spice Bundt Cake